Library Collections

 Digital collection growth stems from faculty requests related to current teaching and research.
 Recent collection development has focused on contemporary Latin America, among other areas.

-We invite you to learn more by visiting the BLVR website.
+We invite you to learn more by visiting the BVRL website.

 Save